josephg/egwalker-paper/reg-text.typ

 - TODO
 - In @benchmarking we evaluate the performance of eg-walker, comparing it to equivalent CRDT based approaches on file size, CPU time and memory usage in real world editing environments.
 Eg-walker is faster and smaller than equivalent CRDT based approaches in our real world data sets.
 However, it scales worse than CRDTs in extremely concurrent environments (eg very complex git editing histories).
-- We unify the fields of OT and CRDT, which to date have been largely separate research areas, by demonstrating how to combine the strengths of both in a single algorithm.

 /*
 In @eg-walker, we introduce _eg-walker_ (_Event Graph Walker_).
 Eg-walker can efficiently replay any event graph of sequence edits and generate the corresponding document state.
 Natively, eg-walker traverses the entire event graph to generate the corresponding CRDT state (using FugueMax @fugue).
 During this traversal, events are transformed and applied.
 However, traversing the entire event graph to regenerate the CRDT state on every peer is inefficient and slow.
 And it precludes replicas from pruning any events in the event graph.